eXascaleInfolab/fastconsensus/README.md

 The procedure generates *median* or *consensus* partitions from multiple runs of a community detection algorithm.
 Tests on artificial benchmarks show that consensus partitions are more accurate than the ones obtained by the direct application of the clustering algorithm.

 This is the refactored version of the Fast Consensus.
-The I/O formats are extended to be natively applicable for the [PyCaBeM](https://github.com/eXascaleInfolab/PyCABeM) clustering benchmark: arbitrary ranges of ids are supported in the input edgefile, output directory and the number of worker processes are parameterized.
+The I/O formats are extended to be natively applicable for the [PyCaBeM](https://github.com/eXascaleInfolab/PyCABeM) clustering benchmark: arbitrary ranges of ids are supported in the input edgefile, weighted networks are supported, output directory and the number of worker processes are parameterized.
 Extended by Artem Lutov <artem@exascale.info>

 ## Requirements